vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

-# Inserting and Updating Data
+# Inserting and Updating

-To insert or update data, you can call corresponding methods through Models.
-Let's see what kind of methods are available.
+You may insert new data, or update existing data in Vuex Store through Model methods.

 ## Inserts